 - Staff who work in the aforementioned sectors who are not fully vaccinated are encouraged to engage in routine testing for COVID-19.

-What does that mean in Broomfield:
+What this means in Broomfield:

 - Businesses may still require both vaccinated and unvaccinated community members to wear a mask.
 Please respect local businesses and their requests for patrons to wear masks.
-Keep it in your pocket, mask up if asked!

 View frequently asked questions on the face covering requirements at https://bit.ly/3wkQT0D.